allinwonder/lambda-continuous-invocations/README.md

 **Note**

-there is a little bit of manual work is required to setup Lambda function's event source to use the SNS topic.
+There is a little bit of manual work is required to setup Lambda function's event source to use the SNS topic.
 I can't find this is configurable in CloudFormation, maybe the feature support in CloudFormation is still legging.

 **Step 1 - Update Lambda Function Package**